theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

   - "Generate more data" function, takes dataframes and makes more rows
   - Contingency table + Chi-squared report function: takes two categorical variables, outputs a contingency table and corresponding Chi-squared test
+  - Split addresses into multiple columns city, state zip -> df['city] df['state'] df['zip'] use regexes to detect format and pull out important pieces
+  - State abbreviation -> Full Name and visa versa.
+FL -> Florida, etc.
+    (Handle Washington DC and territories like Puerto Rico etc.)
+  - Single function to take a list, turn it into a series and add it to a dataframe as a new column
+  - 1.5*Interquartile range outlier detection/removal function.
+  - Function to set notebook display options.
+  - Function to split dates ("MM/DD/YYYY", etc.) into multiple columns
   - Your idea here!
 (You will implement more later in the week as well)
 3) Register for a [test PyPI account](https://test.pypi.org/account/register/)
 4) Publish your package as `lambdata-yourusername` (to avoid conflicts)